Stephen-Hamilton-C/RPLCD/docs/api.rst

 CharLCD (lgpio)
 ===============

-The main class for controlling GPIO (parallel) connected LCDs on Raspberry Pi 5 using the lgpio_ backend.
+The main class for controlling GPIO (parallel) connected LCDs on Raspberry Pi 5 or newer using the lgpio_ backend.

 .. autoclass:: RPLCD.lgpio.CharLCD